crossfireup/study/system/readme.md

             * External interrupts, software interrupts and exceptions are handled through the interrupt descriptor table (IDT).
             * The IDT stores a collection of gate descriptors that provide access to interrupt and exception handlers.
               * gate descriptors contains:
-                1. interrupt gate : the associated handler procedure is accessed in a manner similar to calling a procedure through a call gate
+                1. interrupt gate :
+                  - similar to calling a procedure through a call gate
+                  - clear IF when called, disable interrrupt
+                  ```
+                  push eflags
+                  push cs;
+                  push eip;
+                  push errorCode;
+                  load cs:eip from interrupt gate
+                  execute the handler
+                  ```

-                2. trap gate : the associated handler procedure is accessed in a manner similar to calling a procedure through a call gate
+                2. trap gate :
+                  - similar to calling a procedure through a call gate
+                  - IF not changed

                 3. task gate: the handler is accessed through a task switch.

+                - no stack switch when handles trap or interrupt:
+                  ```
+                  push eflags
+                  push cs;
+                  push eip;

+                  push errorCode;

+                  load cs:eip from trap/interrupt gate

+                  if call throught interrupt gate
+                    clear IF

+                  execute the handler procedure
+                  ```

+                - stack switch occurs when handles trap or interrupt:
+                  ```
+                  push ss;
+                  push esp;
+                  push eflags;
+                  push cs;
+                  push ip;

+                  push errorCode;

+                  load cs:eip from trap/interrupt gate

+                  if call throught interrupt gate
+                    clear IF

+                  execute handle procedure
+                  ```
             * IDT is not a segment, like GDT, base adress of idt is in IDTR
             * interrupt vector provides an index into the IDT coming from:
               1. internal hardware